-Access to admitted patient care services is affected by various patient demographic factors, such as the patient’s geographic location and socioeconomic status.
-Other factors are the location and number of hospitals and the types of services provided by these hospitals.
-This section also presents information on the measure average length of stay (ALOS).
+The need for and access to admitted patient care services can be associated with various patient demographic factors, such as the patient’s age and sex, geographic location, and socioeconomic area of usual residence.
+Other factors are the location and size of hospitals and the types of services provided by these hospitals.

 Information about access to elective surgery is available in the Elective surgery section.